 Join us this summer and grow your skills in fiction, poetry and creative nonfiction!
-The Creating Writing Program offers introductory and intermediate writing workshops throughout Summer 2020.
-Please direct all inquiries to email@example.com.
+The Creating Writing Program offers introductory and intermediate writing workshops throughout the summer.
+Please direct all inquiries to firstname.lastname@example.org.

 CRWRI-UA 815 Creative Writing: Introduction to Fiction and Poetry (Multiple Sections)

 The popular introductory workshop offers an exciting introduction to the basic elements of poetry and fiction—with in-class writing, take-home reading and writing assignments, and substantive discussions of craft.
 The course is structured as a workshop, which means that students will receive feedback from their instructor and their fellow writers in a roundtable setting, and should be prepared to offer their classmates responses to their work.